Suspect (The General Motors Hour)

 "Suspect" is a 1961 Australian television play.
 It was originally made for HSV-7 then presented as part of the General Motors Hour It was produced by Peter Cotes, who had made Long Distance.
+"Suspect" aired on 3 June 1962 in Sydney and Melbourne, and on 7 October 1962 in Brisbane and Adelaide.

 Cotes adapted the play Suspect by Edward Percy and Reginald Denham which was based on the Sandyford murder case.

 Plot

 The son of Mrs Smith (née Maggie Wishart) is about to marry a doctor's daughter.
 A press baron, Sir Hugo, arrives who thirty years ago covered a trial where Maggie cut up her mother and father with an axe.
 Maggie claims she's innocent... but is she telling the truth?